 Seven team officials, one of whom must be a team doctor, and seven substitute players are allowed to sit on the substitutes’ bench, i.e. a total of 14 persons.
 The names of all these persons and their functions must be listed on the match sheet.

 If space so permits, up to eight additional technical seats are allowed for club staff providing technical support to the team during the match (kit manager, assistant physiotherapist, etc.).
-Such seats must be outside the technical area and positioned at least five metres behind or to the side of the benches but with access to the dressing rooms.
+Such seats must be outside the technical area, behind or to the side of the benches but with access to the dressing rooms.
 The names of all these persons and their functions must be listed on the match sheet.

 Smoking is not allowed in the technical area during matches.

 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.
 Under no circumstances may any such systems be used by teams in connection with any kind of refereeing decision or matter.